cheniison/e2e-coref-pytorch/README_ENG.md

 1. Download the ontonotes dataset from the LDC website and modify the "ontonotes_root_dir" configuration in config.py.
 If it is referred to in English, you can modify the configuration to "/path/to/ontonotes/data/files/data/English/annotations".
-2. Check whether train_list/test_list/val_list exists in the data/ directory
+2. Check whether train_list/test_list/val_list exists in the data/ directory.
+If it does not exist, link to the corresponding file
 3. run `python onf_to_data.py`
 4. If there is no problem, three files train.json/test.json/val.json will be generated under data/
-> note: train_list/test_list/val_list should be linked to a specific Chinese or English list

 ### Use your own dataset